 The Environmental Protection Agency suggested bacteria is best eradicated at 212 degrees Fahrenheit for 3 minutes.
 Unfortunately, coffee makers and kettles do not keep temperatures like this for a duration as long as the requirement.

 Brewing with purified water

 Think about this: coffee is 98.75% water.
-Thus, most of what you consume is water so it’s only understandable why you should use clean and purified water.
-Plus, clean water actually helps improve the taste of your coffee!
+Thus, most of what you consume is water, so it’s only understandable why you should use clean and purified water.
+Plus, clean water helps improve the taste of your coffee!

-Another reason why you want to use purified water is that tap water may contain microorganisms such as molds, bacteria, chemicals, and fungi.
-We do not know where the tap water comes from so it’s better to be safe than sorry.
-Plus, these microorganisms and other substances that may be present in tap water can hasten your brewer’s wear and tear.
+Another reason why you want to use purified water is because tap water may contain microorganisms such as molds, bacteria, chemicals, and fungi.
+We do not know where the tap water comes from, so it’s better to be safe than sorry.
+Plus, these microorganisms and other substances present in tap water can hasten your brewer’s wear and tear.